Skip to main content

 Housing that is not safe

-You should not have to live somewhere if you're at risk of domestic abuse or other violence.
+You should not have to live in a place where you're at risk of domestic abuse or other violence.

-Tell the council about any personal risks to you or your family.
+Tell the council about any risks to you or your family.

 • an abusive ex partner lives or visits

-• your children are at risk of violence or criminal exploitation
+• your children are at risk of violence or criminal activities

-The council should only use temporary housing that is safe and suitable.
+The council should only give you temporary housing that is safe and suitable.

 Many people feel worried about staying in a hostel or B&B.